andrewjong/SwapNet/README.md

 - [ ] Test DRAGAN penalty and other advanced GAN losses

 # What's Next?
-I plan to keep improving virtual try-on in my own research project, and aim to release something by March or April 2020.
-(I've already made some progress which is scheduled to be published in the upcoming HPCS 2019 proceedings, but I aim to contribute more.)
+I plan to keep improving virtual try-on in my own research project (I've already made some progress which is scheduled to be published in the upcoming HPCS 2019 proceedings, but I aim to contribute more.)
 Stay tuned.

 # Credits
 - The layout of this repository is strongly influenced by Jun-Yan Zhu's [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository, though I've implemented significant changes.
 Many thanks to their team for open sourcing their code.
 - Many thanks to Amit Raj, the main author of SwapNet, for patiently responding to my questions throughout the year.
 - Many thanks to Khiem Pham for his helpful experiments on the warp stage and contribution to this repository.
 - Thank you Dr. Teng-Sheng Moh for advising this project.
+- Thanks Urwa Muaz for [starting](https://github.com/andrewjong/SwapNet/pull/27) the Docker setup.